Siyamukelo00Cebekulu/Personal-Blog/README.md

 # 📝 Personal Blog

-Welcome to **My Personal Blog** — a simple vanilla JavaScript web app where you can write, publish, and manage articles.
+Welcome to **My Personal Blog** project powered by https://roadmap.sh/projects/personal-blog — a simple vanilla JavaScript web app where you can write, publish, and manage articles.
 It features both a public-facing section and an admin interface for content management.

 ---